damontecres/StashAppAndroidTV/app/src/main/graphql/README.md

 ## Queries

-The query files (`*.graphql`) are modified from the queries in https://github.com/stashapp/stash/tree/develop/graphql.
+Some of the query files (`*.graphql`) are modified from the queries in https://github.com/stashapp/stash/tree/develop/graphql.